Presented in partnership with:

 Do you feel like you are navigating brand new territory all on your own as you produce live art experiences?

-In the 2nd webinar of our series, host Simon Mallett (Rozsa Foundation) and guests will talk about the practical implementations of Covid-19 safety protocols and the Restriction Exemption Program.
+In the 2nd webinar of our series, host Simon Mallett (Rozsa Foundation) and guests talk about the practical implementations of Covid-19 safety protocols and the Restriction Exemption Program.

 SEPTEMBER 21 @ 2:30PM